Food Compliance

 Halal Certification Requirements

 halal-1.jpegMalaysian Halal Certification is an official document stating the Halal status of products and/or services.
-Applicable scope includes consumer goods, cosmetic, food products, beverages, food supplements, etc. Such products must be certified as Halal and marked with a specific logo as shown in the right.
+Applicable scope includes consumer goods, cosmetic, food products, beverages, food supplements, etc. Notably, halal certification is mandatory for all animal products (excluding pork), while for other product categories, it is highly advisable but not compulsory (Read more at Must Imported Products in Malaysia Be Halal Certified?).
+For halal-certified products, they can be marked with a specific logo as shown in the right.
+For halal certification steps, please refer to ChemLinked article: Steps to Obtain Halal Certification in Malaysia for Imported Foods.

 1. Raw materials and ingredients